 Fifty families moved to Worcester, where they formed a Presbyterian church.
 Puritan resentment against them flared in 1738, when people burned down their church building.

 More Scots Irish arrived in 1720-21, including Ocean Born Mary, a New Hampshire legend.
 They thrived in the frontier towns, and along with the Scots and Huguenots may have comprised 10 percent of the white population of the Massachusetts Bay Colony during the 18th century.

 Today, many place names in Maine and New Hampshire reflect their Scots-Irish roots: Derry, Antrim and Londonderry, N.H.; Belfast and Limerick, Maine; Colrain, Mass.; and Londonderry, Vt.

 Maine today ranks seventh in the percentage of residents of Scots-Irish descent.

-You may also like this story about the Irish in colonial New England here.
+You may also like this story about the Irish in colonial New England here, or this story about how the Londonderry Scots-Irish saved New Hampshire from Massachusetts here.
 This story was updated in 2018.